OUR 65TH REUNION IS HAPPENING!!

 ___________________________

 The approximate charge per person for our entire reunion (June 4 through June 6) is $400.
-There will also be partial reunion options (yet to be determined).
+There will also be partial reunion options for days and evenings.
 Harvard Class of 1960 classmates in need may request assistance with this cost when registering for our 65th Reunion.

 ___________________________